Neutering in Cats

 When should I have my cat neutered?

-There are many different factors to weigh when determining the optimal time to neuter a kitten, including health factors, behavioral factors, and your pet's environment.
+There are many different factors to weigh when determining the optimal time to neuter a kitten, including health, behavior, and your pet's environment.
+Typically, neutering is done before a male cat reaches puberty.
 Talk to your veterinarian to determine the best time to neuter your pet.

-"Your veterinarian will advise you how long to withhold food and water before surgery."
+"Your veterinarian will advise you how long to withhold food before surgery."

 You will need to withhold food prior to the procedure; your pet should have free access to water during the fasting period.
 Your veterinarian will advise you how long to withhold food before surgery.

-In male cats, both of the testicles are removed through small incisions in the scrotum.
+During the surgery, both testicles are removed through small incisions in the scrotum.
 Since the incisions are very small, and since stitches may cause irritation of the sensitive skin of the scrotum, it is rare for the incisions to be sutured.
+Injectable pain medication and local anesthetics, as well as pain medication to go home, will keep your cat comfortable during his recovery.

 What surgical complications could arise?

-In general, complications are rare during a castration surgery, however, as with all surgical procedures, there is always a small risk.
+Complications are rare during castration surgery; however, as with all surgical procedures, there is always a small risk.
 Potential complications may include:

 Anesthetic complications.
 Any cat can have an unexpected adverse reaction following the administration of any drug or anesthetic.
-Such cases are impossible to predict, but fortunately are extremely rare.
+Such cases are impossible to predict, but fortunately, are extremely rare.
+Protective measures can allow early detection and treatment of anesthetic complications should they arise (e.g., placing an IV catheter; monitoring of heart rate, blood pressure, oxygenation).

 Illness will increase the risks associated with anesthesia.
 Pre-operative blood work is a useful screening test that may detect pre-existing problems that could interfere with the pet's ability to handle anesthetic drugs.
 If there are any signs of illness including sneezing, eye discharge, vomiting, or diarrhea, the procedure should be postponed until your cat has recovered.